wild-lotus/react-async-utils/README.md

 It can be considered the declarative counterpart of a `Promise`.

-This new data type allows us to create some powerful abstractions like the `useAsyncTask` custom hook
+This new data type allows us to create some powerful abstractions, like the `useAsyncTask` custom hook

 ```typescript
 const [asyncPerson] = useAsyncTask(getPersonPromise, { triggerAsEffect: true });